vcc-csc212/sp21-archive/_docs/labs/lab-01/lab01.md

 $ pwd
 ```

-> @TODO: The result of this command will vary by IDE and folder structure

-Should print out `/home/ubuntu`, if at any point you changed directory with the following command your output will be different
+If you are running on 'Ubuntu', it should print out `/home/ubuntu`, if at any point you changed directory with the following command your output will be different.
+The output of this line will differ based on your environment.

 ##### Change Directory